speedracer/speedracer/readme.md

 ### Scripts

-As they are run using Chrome you have access to native DOM and lots of ES6 goodness without any transpilation.
+Scripts can leverage on Chrome native DOM and ES6 goodness without any external tools.
 If you want more details on what is available out-of-the-box here is a [list](https://www.chromestatus.com/features).

+You can use `import` and `require` in your scripts, Speed Racer will dynamically bundle and serve them.

-The only limitation for now is that you can't require any other script via `commonjs` (*but it's coming very soon!*).
-You can browse examples [here](https://github.com/ngryman/speedracer/tree/master/test/fixtures).
+You can browse examples of scripts [here](https://github.com/ngryman/speedracer/tree/master/test/fixtures).

 ## Reports